cloudfieldcz/shieldoo-mesh-docs/docs/pages/index_introduction.md

 ## What does it do?

-Shieldoo Secure Network connects computers and mobile devices securely in just a few clicks, wherever they are.

 ### Connect without public IP

-__Shieldoo Secure Network connects computers and mobile devices securely in just a few clicks, wherever they are.__
+Shieldoo Secure Network connects computers and mobile devices securely in just a few clicks, wherever they are:
 - Knowing its IP address
 - Configuring it to receive requests
 - Ensuring that it’s stable and public (which your internet provider can do as an additional service)